Composite data handling

 year Integer No Year.

-month No Month.
+month Integer No Month.

-day No Day.
+day Integer No Day.

-week No Week number.
+week Integer No Week number.

-UTC Timestamp and Timestamp with timezone
+UTC Timestamp and TZ Timestamp

 Name Type Description